kghose/hotwaterjack/README.md

 Next design: "Page" the data by day and have a timestamp for the day.

-## Flowchart

-1. Initialize WiFi connection
-2. Initialize TCP server
-3. Log temperature and events every 1 minute
-4. When client connects, deliver data
-5. If client instructs, reset buffer
-6. If buffer is full, begin to overwrite it

 ## WiFi and other config options

 Set using `idf.py menuconfig`.
 See [main/Kconfig.projbuild] for the list of options.

-## Buffer design

 # Other software
 1. [DS18b20 ESP32 library from FeelFreeLinux](https://github.com/feelfreelinux/ds18b20)